Fldigi: Test tools

-CompTTY

 RSID

 To identify the mode being transmitted a signal called an RSID, or Reed-Solomon Identifier, can be transmitted before the data.
 Using this identifier the receiving software can automatically switch to the proper mode for decoding.
 The assigning of these identifiers to new modes is coordinated to ensure inter-operation between programs.
 Currently 7 sound card-digital-modem programs support this standard: